Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 -  **Add a decorator**: List values can be embellished with a decorator.
    A decorator is a colored square.
-You can choose the color for each value in a large palette of colors. (see ?).
+You can choose the color for each value in a large palette of colors. (see `Tracker Admin Field Edition`_).
 Decorators can be used to get a quick visual indicator feedback for the user.
 For instance, the values for the priority of a bug can be given a color with the meaning "the darker the more important".